 I don’t have to emphasize the importance of having a lower bounce rate than your competition.

 This is vital!

 If you wish to have a lower bounce rate here are some tips you can use:

 - You need quality content.
 Also, when promoting and sharing your content, make sure to put a valid description.
 One of the most common reasons why people bounce after visiting just one page is due to the fact that page didn’t properly serve its purpose.

 - Stimulate browsing.
-Make sure to add internal links to other articles on your blog and show your visitors how they can benefit from reading further.
+Make sure to add several internal links per blog article and show your visitors how they can benefit from reading further.

 - Good navigation is a must.
 If a person cannot reach a page, your bounce rate will surely suffer.

 Obviously, browsing through web pages is really important.
 But this metric alone is not enough.